davekinkead/thesis/paper.coffee.md

 So if accounts of democracy justify political authority based on the outcomes of democratic processes, and the outcomes of those democratic processes are determined by who is included in them, then the question of _who should be included_ becomes a matter of fundamental importance for those claims of democratic authority.

 The question of who ought be included in a political association - of how the demos ought be bounded - has become known in the literature as the _Boundary Problem of Democratic Theory_ [^other-names].
-The Boundary Problem is a problem because it can't be solved democratically - to determine who should be included democratic we must first identify some prior group to make this decision, and to identify that prior group democratically we must identify a prior prior group, _ad infinitum_.
-And neither can the question be satisfactory by reference to history, culture, nationality, geography, justice, coercion or affect [^treatment].
+The Boundary Problem is problematic because it can't be solved democratically - to determine who should be included democratic we must first identify some prior group to make this decision, and to identify that prior group democratically we must identify a prior prior group, _ad infinitum_.
+And neither can the question be answered satisfactory by reference to history, culture, nationality, geography, justice, coercion or affect [^treatment].

 [^other-names]: Discuss who has called it what.

 [^treatment]: See @whelan1983 for the seminal analysis of these challenges as well as.....

 Addressing why the Boundary Problem is a problem, or how it might be solved is not the focus of this paper.
 Rather, I wish to explore the relationship between accounts of democratic inclusion and accounts of democratic authority and examine _when_ the Boundary Problem becomes a problem.
-I wish to advance three claims that relate to any answer to the question of who the people ought be:
+I want to advance three claims that relate to any answer to the question of who the people ought be:

   1. That accounts of democratic authority must be compatible with accounts of democratic inclusion.